Before we discuss settings, let’s take a quick look at how internet streaming works, with a simple metaphor.

 The first and most consistently unpredictable problem is the Internet Highway itself.
 There are many paths that the packets can take to get to your viewers, and all of these paths are affected by different individuals.
 For example, you may have the best access ramp onto the Highway, with incredible upload speeds, but you share the Internet Highway with millions of others, and if there is a traffic jam, a redirect, or a closed road between you and your viewers, your package delivery may be delayed.

 One way to mitigate the traffic problem is to send smaller packets, at a quicker pace.
-So, say a 1080p 30fps 3500 bitrate stream is a big fancy bus.
-It can deliver gorgeously fancy packets, but it might get held up if the cars around it refuse to merge nicely.
-A 720p 30fps 2800 bitrate stream would then be a sporty little sedan, and can move more deftly than the bus and get there sooner.
-Yes, the quality is going to be slightly less than the fancy bus, but for stream viewers that really don't like waiting, the minor quality loss might be worth it.
+So, say a 1080p 30fps 3500 bitrate stream is a big fancy truck.
+It can deliver gorgeously wrapped packets, but it might get held up if the cars around it refuse to merge nicely.
+A 720p 30fps 2800 bitrate stream would then be a sporty little sedan, and can move more deftly than the truck and get there sooner.
+Yes, the quality is going to be slightly less than the fancy truck, but for stream viewers that really don't like waiting, the minor quality loss might be worth it.

 Incidentally, with this metaphor, our FTL transport is a motorcycle.
 It can only carry small packets, but it has very little problem getting to the viewers quickly in the bike lane!
 Bikes do feel every bump in the road, and so will your stream, if the navigation is iffy, but FTL is an experienced driver, with good error correction skills, so the quality change is minimal, and speed unaffected by these.